jluysvi/blog_repo/content/posts/landing_page.md

 ---
-title: "How To Create a Great Landing Page That Converts Like Crazy"
+title: "How To Create a Landing Page That Converts Like Crazy"
 date: 2022-10-28T13:43:34+02:00
 # weight: 1
 # aliases: ["/first"]